uchicago-dsi/rafi-poultry/pipeline/README.md

 6. **Run pip install -e .**
    - This installs the pipeline as a package.
 7. **Run main.py**
-     - All functions are executed by default.
-Specify a function name in the command line argument following the --function flag to run that function individually.
      - To enable the smoke test for cleaning Infogroup files, add the flag --smoke_test True to the command line argument.
      - The full command line argument for running the pipeline requires the specification of using either the NETS or Infogroup dataset
      - The command is: